rwblickhan/astro-rwblickhan.org/src/content/logs/books-2024.md

 33. _Malgudi Days_, R. K. Narayan
 34. _Be Prepared_, Vera Brosgol
 35. _Plain Jane and the Mermaid_, Vera Brosgol
+36. _A Contract with God: And Other Tenement Stories_, Will Eisner

 ## Skimmed